 5. All officers receiving an hourly wage/stipend must carry no less than twelve (12) semester hours for undergraduate members, and no less than nine (9) semester hours for graduate members each semester receiving the wage/stipend, except for his/her last semester.

-6. The Vice President for Financial Affairs, Vice President for Student Life, Vice President for University Affairs, and Parliamentarian must have completed forty-seven (47) hours of credit, twenty four (24) of which shall be carried at Youngstown State University.
+6. The Vice President for Financial Affairs, Vice President for Student Life, Vice President for Assessment and Enrichment, and Parliamentarian must have completed forty-seven (47) hours of credit, twenty four (24) of which shall be carried at Youngstown State University.

 7. No person shall serve as more than one position on the Executive Committee.